ibmgeorge/zCEE-wildfire/index.md

 Click [here](Remote Desktop Windows.pdf){:target="_blank"} to read the instruction for Remote Desktop access.

-All lab instructions are in the desktop folder on your remote desktop, or can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop){:target="_blank"} to view it locally.
+All lab instructions are in the "Lab Docs" folder on your remote desktop, or can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop){:target="_blank"} to view it locally.

 **Please enter your email address used for registration to retrieve your unique log in details.**